lpcalisi/cloudsec-workshop-iac/terraform/docs/variables.md

 #### Variable Files
 We could define some files ending in either `.tfvars` or `.tfvars.json` to set predefined empty vars.
 It's very usefull for git ignore.
 This example file `terraform.tfvars` will set `secret` predefined empty variable.
-If you want to use another var file name, you could specify it with flag `-var-file=filepath`
+If you want to use another var file name, you could specify it with the `-var-file=filepath` flag

 ###### .tfvars
 ```hcl